davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # Refactoring with Metaprogramming

-Now that we saw a little bit of the very basics of metaprogramming in Ruby, let's review a very interesting example Perrotta discuss in his book.
+Now that we have seen some of the basics of metaprogramming in Ruby let's review a very interesting example Perrotta discusses in his book (slightly modified here for simplicity).
 Imagine that you are analyzing a very strange legacy Ruby code full of duplications.
 Your task is to improve it as much as possible.
 You receive two files: `data_source.rb` and `duplicated.rb`.
-The `data_source.file` is partially showed below:
+The `data_source.file` is partially shown below:

 {% highlight ruby linenos %}
 # data_source.rb